 Contrarily to private equity funds, which have a defined investment strategy that their LPs contractually agreed to, family offices can theoretically invest wherever they see fit.

-Another type of fund independent sponsors can partner with our co-investment funds.
+Another type of fund independent sponsors can partner with are co-investment funds.
 These fund managers only invest in deals where the main investor is already managing the investment process and are generally much less involved in the execution of the deal, leaving that responsibility to the lead investor.

 Given how co-investment fund managers operate, it can make sense for them to be matched with seasoned independent sponsors who will lead conversations, handle lawyers and advisors and be heavily involved in the deal execution.